NLNOG/ring-web/content/toolbox/looking-glass.md

 Type: eBGP Multi-Hop
 Policy: import NONE from AS199036, export ANY
 ```
+Our looking glass server supports add-path, so feel free to configure it.

-The fine people at [BIT](https://www.bit.nl/) sponsored the RING with the Autonomous System – `AS199036`.
+The fine people at [BIT](https://www.bit.nl/) sponsored the RING with the Autonomous System – `AS199036` and the virtual server running the looking glass.